pbjohn1978/SYSxygh/README.md

 >-> sudo python ./SYSxygh/InstallSYSxygh.py
 ```
 You will than see output giving the proper URL to go to and sign in to the SYSxygh web GUI.

+THIS SOFTWARE COMES WITH NO WARRENTY OF ANY KIND...
+THIS SOFTWARE COMES WITH NO LICENCE, USE IT IF YOU WANT...